bzz/computing-history/vannevar-bush.md

 - https://www.ibiblio.org/pioneers/bush.html

 ### what to watch
- - 50th anniversary of "As we may think" http://dougengelbart.org/content/view/258/000/
+ - videos from The MIT/Brown symposium from 1995, celebrating the 50th anniversary of article "As we may think" http://dougengelbart.org/content/view/258/000/
  -